basp/basp.github.io/_posts/2014-07-24-tales-from-the-trenches.md

 screenshot.
 Some poor dude thought it would be a smart idea to take a screenshot of an existing page, add some text to it using paint or photoplop or whatever and send that to ICT with a RFC.
-Being the good programmer that my coworker is he just saved the screenshot to the images folder of the application in question, included a ```img``` tag in the HTML pointing to that image and deployed it.
+Being the good programmer that my coworker is he just saved the screenshot to the images folder of the application in question, included a ```img``` tag in the HTML pointing to the screenshot image and deployed it.

 Apparently this was not what the customer had in mind.